Acceptable Use Policy

-Any problems with the College’s email communications systems and/or any user policy violations, including unauthorized or improper use, must be brought to the attention of the Information Technology & Resources Help Desk at 610.902.8366 or firstname.lastname@example.org.
+Any problems with the University’s email communications systems and/or any user policy violations, including unauthorized or improper use, must be brought to the attention of the Information Technology & Resources Help Desk at 610.902.8366 or firstname.lastname@example.org.

 Any implications of harassment must be brought to the attention of the Director of Human Resources at 610.902.8206.

 Cabrini has limited computing and electronic communications resources, including limited storage capacity.

 Users are reminded to respect these limited resources and to routinely delete or purge unnecessary data.

 Cabrini reserves the right to delete messages held on the system in order to maintain system speed and functionality.

 Violations of this policy may result in the cancellation of the user’s account and electronic communications privileges and other disciplinary action up to and including termination of employment (as explained in the Employee Handbook) or expulsion.

 Policies regarding Cabrini’s computing and network resources may be revised as needed in the future.